Founders & Winemaker

 From 1998 on, Ken has been living his dream daily, making his own wines under the Ancien label.
 At Ancien he works exclusively with Pinot Noir, Chardonnay, and Pinot Gris.
 Ancien has developed into a quest of sorts, a quest to make Pinot Noir from a wide range of vineyard sites, learning to work with the site in a way that expresses the vineyard as fully as possible.
 Although his winery is located in Napa, this quest has taken him from the Santa Rita Hills to the Willamette Valley--and even as far away as Morey-St-Denis, in Burgundy, France.
 Ken is the only winemaker to import grapes whole from France and then vinify them in California.

 The insatiable curiosity that first lead Ken to begin his quest to make great wines continues to lead him to seek out new and challenging opportunities, beyond those presented in his own winery.
-His devotion to discovering the character of each specific vineyard site aided him as he became a pioneer in the Coombsville/Mt.
-George area in the southeast corner of the greater Napa Valley AVA, where he was among the first of the current generation to realize the great potential of this cool pocket and the unique blend of soils covering the hilly terrain.
-(Earlier, this region had been noted and worked on by the likes of Andre Tchelistcheff himself.)
-He continues to be involved with winemaking, winery design, and vineyard planning in regions as diverse as Oregon, California, North Carolina, and Chile.
+His devotion to discovering the character of each specific vineyard site aided him as he became a pioneer in the Coombsville region of Napa Valley, where he was among the first of the current generation to realize the great potential of this cool pocket and the unique blend of soils covering the hilly terrain.
+He continues to be involved with winemaking, winery design, and vineyard planning in regions as diverse as Oregon, California, and Chile.
 All part of his ongoing quest to discover more and more about the science and art of making timeless and expressive wines.